 ○ Increase corporation tax from 19% to 26% by 2020

-However critics claim that such demands risk the UK becoming anti-business, deterring companies and the rich from setting up and operating in the nation due to the increase in their taxes and higher level of minimum wages to be paid.
-In conjunction with the divorce from the EU, some say such a formula could lead to companies fleeing the nation, taking with them the jobs they currently bring and instead establishing themselves in countries where it is cheaper to operate in lower taxes and wages.
-This has lead to an interesting dialogue throughout the campaign on whether the public and Government should be held to account so deeply by corporations instead of spending more on public services for the people.
-Or, if the risk for rebellion against them is too great, considering the potential for large levels of unemployment and layoffs from one of the steepest increases in minimum wages.
+However critics argue such demands risk the UK becoming ‘anti-business’: potentially deterring companies and entrepreneurs from setting up and operating within the nation not only due to an increase in taxes, but also due to demand for higher minimum wages to be paid.
+In conjunction with a divorce from the EU, some say such a formula could lead to businesses fleeing the country: taking with them the jobs they currently provide and instead establishing themselves in more cost-effective nations with lower tax rates and wages to be accounted for.
+This has lead to an interesting dialogue throughout the campaign on whether the public and government should be held to ransom so deeply by corporations, instead of spending more on public services for the people.
+Or, if the risk for rebellion against them is too great in a globalised world, with potential for massive unemployment from one of the steepest increases in minimum wages.

 ● Saving Trade-Offs

 ○ Include the value of one’s property in the eligibility for protection against the cost of social care

 ○ Triple lock on pensions scrapped and replaced with a double lock

 ○ Scrap free school lunches in exchange for free school breakfasts

 ○ Fund £4bn to education

 ○ Give protection from the cost of social care for people with assets of £100,000 or less

 ○ Lift the current ban on grammar schools to allow pupils to join at other ages as well as 11